Fraisedesneiges/cayu-backend/README.md

 - [✔️] Strictly and deeply validate the type of every input (`params, querystring, body`) at runtime before any processing. **[1 point]** 🔵

-  > How did you achieve this?
+  > _How did you achieve this?_
+  >
-  We used to global ValidationPipe() on our NestJs app to ensure some validation inputs.
-It works thanks to Data Object Models containaing decorators around their attributes
+  > We used the global ValidationPipe() on our NestJs app to ensure some validation inputs.
+It works thanks to Data Object Models containaing decorators around their attributes.
+At each request, if the body is specified with a Dto class containings class-validators decorators around the attributes, they will be verified and stop the process if said types / format are not valid.

-- [ ] Ensure the type of every input can be inferred by Typescript at any time and properly propagates across the app. **[1 point]** 🔵
+- [✔️] Ensure the type of every input can be inferred by Typescript at any time and properly propagates across the app. **[1 point]** 🔵

-  > How did you achieve this?
+  > _How did you achieve this?_
+  We tried to make the best use of Intellisense coupled with typed functions and classes in order to help with the autocompletion and verification during developement.

 - [ ] Ensure the static and runtime input types are always synced. **[1 point]** 🔵
-  > How did you achieve this?
-If extra commands must be run before the typescript checking, how do you ensure there are run?
+  > _How did you achieve this?
+If extra commands must be run before the typescript checking, how do you ensure there are run?_

 ### Authorisation

 - [✔️] Check the current user is allowed to call this endpoint. **[1 point]** 🔵

-  > How did you achieve this?
+  > _How did you achieve this?_
+  >
   > We made use of Passport strategy pattern using guards around the routes that needs protection.
 More specifically, we used an AuthGuard that checks if provided credentials matches credentials from a given mail, which then returns a JWT.
 The protected resources routes contains a JWTGuard which checks if the Bearer has a valid token.

 - [✔️] Check the current user is allowed to perform the action on a specific resource. **[1 point]** 🔵

-  > How did you achieve this?
+  > _How did you achieve this?_
+  >
-  Unfinished.
+  > Unfinished.
 The JwtGuard can ensure that a JWT is valid, thus blocking the request if unvalid.
 Our endpoint is not finished but the route we wanted to securize using that pattern was for a Post to modify the username.

 - [✔️] Did you build or use an authorisation framework, making the authorisation widely used in your code base? **[1 point]**

-  > How did you achieve this?
+  > _How did you achieve this?_
+  >
   > Like told earlier, we used Passport, a library which provides a logic of Guards and Strategies.
 Strategies are implemented by the Guards.
 Strategies provides the logic to validate (reference to the name of the function used to do so in a [name].strategy.ts file) a request.
 Guards are decorator used around a route to say that said route will implement said strategy.

 - [ ] Do you have any way to ensure authorisation is checked on every endpoint? **[1 point]**
+  > _How did you achieve this?_
+  >
   > It is pretty easy to forget authorising some action.
   > For obvious reasons, it may lead to security issues and bugs.
   > At work, we use `varvet/pundit` in our `Ruby on Rails` stack.
 It can raise exception just before answering the client if authorisation is not checked.
   > https://github.com/varvet/pundit#ensuring-policies-and-scopes-are-used
-  >
-  > How did you achieve this?

 ### Secret and configuration management

 - [✔️] Use a hash for any sensitive data you do not need to store as plain text. 🔵

-  > Also check this if you do not store any password or such data (and say it here).
+  > _Also check this if you do not store any password or such data (and say it here)._
+  >
-  We used bcrypt in order to hash our passwords before saving new users in the DB.
+  > We used bcrypt in order to hash our passwords before saving new users in the DB.
 The hash verification is compliant with our Guard / Strategy implementations from Passport.

 - [ ] Store your configuration entries in environment variables or outside the git scope. **[1 point]** 🔵

-  > How did you achieve this?
+  > _How did you achieve this?_

 - [ ] Do you provide a way to list every configuration entries (setup instructions, documentation, requireness... are appreciated)? **[1 point]**

-  > How did you achieve this?
+  > _How did you achieve this?_

 - [ ] Do you have a kind of configuration validation with meaningful error messages? **[1 point]**
-  > How did you achieve this?
+  > _How did you achieve this?_

 ### Package management